-I use integrated quantitative and qualitative methods such as numerical models and ethnography to explore complex feedbacks between coastal dynamics, global change (sea level rise, increased storm activity), and human activity (land use, agriculture, infrastructure, water diversion).
+I use integrated quantitative and qualitative methods such as computational models and ethnography to explore complex feedbacks between coastal dynamics, global change (sea level rise, increased storm activity), and human activity (land use, agriculture, infrastructure, water diversion).
 Stakeholder involvement is an integral part of my research approach.

 Beyond human timescales, I am interested in the fate of river-borne material once it enters the ocean, and how particulate transfer across the land-sea boundary changes in space and time.